-If you’re following a low-FODMAP diet, but are frustrated by all the restrictions, recipes, shopping lists, and meal prep, you may find relief in a low-FODMAP meal delivery service.
+If you’re following a low-FODMAP diet but are frustrated by all the restrictions, recipes, meal planning, shopping lists, and meal prep, you may find relief in a low-FODMAP meal delivery service.

 You probably also know that following a low-FODMAP diet is not only restrictive but also a little more complex compared to other diets.
 With three stages to follow, sometimes it’s difficult trying to figure out what you need to cook and what you should restrict, especially if you’re a newbie.

-Thankfully, there are many low-FODMAP meal delivery services that can help.
+Thankfully, there are a few good low-FODMAP meal delivery services that can help.

 - Low-FODMAP certified